A Guide to the CogAT Test Grade 3: Examples & Tips

 If a student starts to fall behind, the CogAT Test can easily identify this at an early stage.

-You are allowed to retake them, but you cannot retest more frequently than once every six months.
+You are allowed to retake them, but you cannot take a retest more frequently than once every six months.

 In addition, you will be asked to sign a document at the time of test registration that states that your child has not taken these tests within the past six months and will not take them within the next six months.